gwaines/securityOperator/README.md

 # securityOperator
 StarlingX Security Operator

-Initially providing
-  * a declarative interface for configuring Users and Groups of a local openldap/slapd deployment being used for SSH authentication,
+Providing a declarative interface for configuring Users and Groups of a local openldap/slapd deployment being used for SSH authentication.
-  * and
-  * a declarative interface for binding openldap/slapd Users and/or Groups to local Linux Groups (via /etc/security/group.conf) for the purpose of managing authorization

-The proposed CRDs are as follows
+The proposed CRDs are as follows:

-LocalLdapUser
+* LocalLdapUser
 ```
 metadata:
   name: gwaines